pattichis/AI4All-Med/README.md

 # AI4All-Med
-AI4All-Med contains tutorials for introducing AI models for medicine using Python.
+AI4All-Med contains tutorials for introducing AI models for medicine using Python.<br>
-🔴 **Important:** Right-click on each link to open in a new browser window.
+🔴 **Important:** Right-click on each link to open in a new browser window.<br>

 ## Sessions
 ### Session 1.
 An Introduction to AI for All in Medicine